MathieuMichels/LaTeq/README.md

 This script will:
 - ✅ Check for dependencies (recommends MiKTeX/TeX Live and ImageMagick)
-- ✅ Download the latest LaTeq scripts from GitHub (PowerShell + Batch wrapper)
+- ✅ Download the latest LaTeq script from GitHub (PowerShell)
-- ✅ Install them system-wide to `C:\Program Files\LaTeq`
+- ✅ Install it system-wide to `C:\Program Files\LaTeq`
-- ✅ Add to system PATH so you can use `LaTeq` from anywhere
+- ✅ Add to system PATH for easy access
+- ✅ Create a PowerShell function for simplified usage
 - ✅ Set PowerShell execution policy if needed
 - ✅ Test the installation

-After installation, you can use `LaTeq` from anywhere in Command Prompt or PowerShell!
+After installation, you can use `LaTeq "equation"` directly in PowerShell!

 ### Manual Installation